ctrlaltwill/LearnKit/README.md

 - Inline editor, card browser, and bulk edit tools
 - Markdown-first workflow with note-linked cards
 - Reading view customisation to keep your notes clean
-- Sprig AI learning companion (currently in _beta_)
+- Sprig, an AI learning companion (currently in _beta_)

 ## Meet Sprig

-Sprig is your built-in AI learning companion.
+Sprig is your built-in AI learning companion within Sprout.
 It can:
 - Answer questions about your current note
 - Review your study notes and suggest improvements
 - Generate Sprout flashcards from your note content

-Sprig is currently in _beta_, so responses may vary by model and provider as the feature set is refined.
+Sprig is currently in _beta_ – responses may vary by model and provider as the feature set is refined.
 We recommend utilising a model with strong reasoning and/or research ability.
-A formal release of Sprig planned for v1.1.0.
+A formal release of Sprig is planned for v1.1.0.
 If you'd like to try it now, you can use the latest build in `dist`.

-#### Bring your own API key

-Sprig uses a bring your own API key model.
-You connect your own AI provider key (e.g. Anthropic, OpenAI) and pay them directly for any usage.

-This approach is intentional.
-Sprout is open source, free, and not built for profit.
-Many AI tools bundle API usage into a subscription and charge a markup on the underlying model costs.
-Sprig avoids this by letting you connect directly to the provider, making usage more transparent and cheaper.

 ## Feature highlights